ddbj/www/contact-ddbj-e.md

 <div class="attention" markdown="1">
 - [Do not block our e-mails](/precautions-e.html)
-- If the contact form is not displayed, please see "[How can I contact you when the form is not available?](/faq/en/contact-form-not-displayed)".
+- If the contact form is not displayed, please see "[Contact form is not displayed](/faq/en/contact-form-not-displayed)".
 </div>

 ## Contact us